imdevansh/JavascriptLearning/10_classess_and_oops/notes.md

 -Classes
 - Instances (new, this)

-## 4 Pillars
+### 4 Pillars
-Abstraction
+-Abstraction
-Encapsulation
+-Encapsulation
-Inheritence
+-Inheritence
-Polymorphism
+-Polymorphism